Autumn according to the Nei Jing

 The qi of earth becomes bright.

-The idea for autumn is that we go inward peacefully after summers outward expression of qi.
+The idea for autumn is that we go inward peacefully, acting without hurry, after summers outward expression of qi.
 This time is thought to be a good time for meditation being more focused on gathering qi so we have the stores available for winter when there is natural lack of abundance.
-Gathering from the earth and the air and nourishing the Lungs and Large Intestine is key as these are the organs of the Metal system which find it’s strength in Autumn.
+Gathering from the earth and the air and nourishing the Lungs and Large Intestine is key as these are the organs of the Metal system which can find their strength in Autumn.

 Go to rest early and rise early,